-+ Your heater has an adjustable flame to tailor the look and heat output to your specific needs.
-It is adjusted by turning the middle dial on the gas control valve.
+Your heater has an adjustable flame to tailor the look and heat output to your specific needs.
+It is adjusted by turning the middle dial on the valve assembly.

-Adjusting the Blower Speed + The blower b
+Adjusting the Blower Speed

 The blower helps transfer the heat from the heater into the room.
 It will not turn on until the heater is up to temperature (approximately 10 minutes after starting).
 See the illustration below for instructions on adjusting the blower speed.